UWB-Biocomputing/Graphitti/docs/User/quickstart.md

 - `-i, --stimulusfile=<stimulusfile>`: Specifies the filepath for the stimulus input file.
 This file is required.
 - `-d, --deserializefile=<deserializefile>`: Specifies the filepath for simulation deserialization.
 Enabling this option allows you to deserialize a previous simulation.
 - `-s, --serializefile=<serializefile>`: Specifies the filepath for simulation serialization.
 Enabling this option allows you to serialize the simulation.
+- `-g, --device=<GPU device ID>`: Specifies the ID of the GPU device to be used.
+Available only when the high-performance GPU version has been compiled (`ggraphitti`).
 - `-v, --version`: Outputs the current git commit ID and exits.